 Are you a recent Uber, Lyft, Instacart, or Postmates Independent Contractor?
 Maybe you recently set out to be your own boss as an independent photographer, wedding planner, designer, musician, handyman, or real estate agent?
-Well whether you think of yourself as an Independent Contractor, Self Employed, or Solopreneuer taxes is something you’re going to have to deal with.
+Well, whether you think of yourself as an Independent Contractor, Self Employed, or Solopreneuer, filing taxes is something you’re going to have to deal with.

 We know taxes are a major pain to think about, but it’s well worth it.
-The difference between a freelancer who stays on top of their taxes and someone who doesn’t can be the difference of thousands of dollars a year.
-Did you know that for every 1,000 miles you drive you can claim up to $575 as a business related expense?
+The difference between a freelancer who stays on top of their taxes and someone who doesn’t can be thousands of dollars a year.
+Did you know that for every 1,000 miles you drive you can claim up to $545 as a business related expense?

 How the IRS Views Freelancers and their taxes

-The first step to understanding your taxes as a freelancer is is to see yourself from the government’s view point.
-The IRS sees you as self-employed and as far as they are concerned you should be paying tax just like a larger business does.
-This means you’ll be expected to pay taxes on the profit of your business and have enough money saved up to pay the government when taxes are due.
+The first step to understanding your taxes as a freelancer is is to see yourself from the government’s point of view.
+The IRS sees you as self-employed and as far as they are concerned, you should be paying tax just like a larger business does.
+This means that you’ll be expected to pay taxes on the profit of your business and to have enough money saved up to pay the government when taxes are due.